explainers-by-googlers/cross-origin-storage/README.md

 ## Introduction

 The **Cross-Origin Storage (COS)** API provides a cross-origin file storage and retrieval mechanism for web applications.
 It allows applications to store and access large files, such as AI models, SQLite databases, offline storage archives, and shared WebAssembly (Wasm) modules across domains securely and with user consent.
-Files are identified by their hashes, ensuring consistency, and a human-readable name can be assigned to files for easier management.
+Taking inspiration from **Cache Digests for HTTP/2**, files are identified by their hashes, ensuring consistency, and a human-readable name can be assigned to files for easier management.
 The API uses concepts like `FileSystemHandle` from the **File System Living Standard** with a focus on cross-origin usage.

 ```js
 const hash = 'SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4';